pytorch/torchtune/README.md

 - Support for distributed training using FSDP from PyTorch Distributed
 - Yaml configs for easily configuring training runs

+NOTE: TorchTune is currently only tested with the latest stable PyTorch release, which is currently [2.2.0](https://pytorch.org/get-started/locally/).

 &nbsp;

 | Model                                         | Sizes     |   Finetuning Methods |